Anant042/Sentiment-Analysis-NLP-Project/README.md

     Open your web browser or API client and navigate to `http://127.0.0.1:5000/`.

 3. **User Interface:**
-   After running the Flask app and navigating to the link above, the template file will be executed, taking you to the user interface.
-Here, you can input your statement and click the "Predict" button to get your output.
+    After running `app.py` and navigating to the provided link, a template file will be executed that takes you to the user interface created using HTML and CSS.
+Here, you can input your statement, and upon clicking the "Predict" button, you will receive the sentiment analysis output directly on the page.

+## API Endpoints

+- **`/predict`**: Accepts text input and returns the sentiment score (positive or negative).